Omni-guides/Tuxborn/EmissariesReadMe.md

 There is a minor issue with the Helmet of the Righteous Path mesh, if you look in the small eyes slits you can see nothing on the other side.
 If you know a fix for this or can fix the mesh yourself, feel free to @ use on the discord.

+The racemenu camera can be a bit claustrophobic, you can tweak the camera in one of the other racemenu tabs.

 ### <ins>Installing your own mods</ins>

 You are free to install you own mods into Tuxborn, but this voides your offical support.
 If you do still want/need help look for the modlist-modifications channel in the discord.
 It's higly recomand that you look at these guides before you make any changes [Lively's modding wiki](https://github.com/LivelyDismay/Learn-To-Mod/wiki) and [Althro's resources](https://github.com/The-Animonculory/Modding-Resources)